 Healthcare workers may be asked to liaise with various departments, out-of-network offices, and large insurance companies to file one claim.
 If not communicated correctly, errors in the submission paperwork or billing codes may occur, leading to further delays in collection.
 Third-party billing systems use smart technology to scan claims for consistency and accuracy, essentially eliminating the probability of human error.
 Fewer errors translate to fewer rejected claims and faster reimbursements.

-In 2018, the Department of Health and Human Services’ Office for Civil Rights (OCR) recorded over 351 data breaches resulting in 13 million health records being exposed.
-The security of a patient’s records, billing information, and claim data are paramount to building trust between the provider and the consumer.
+The Covid-19 Pandemic severely heightened healthcare cybersecurity threats over the last year.
+In fact, 93 percent of healthcare organizations have experienced a data breach over the past three years, while 57 percent have had more than five data breaches during this time.
+The security of a patient’s records, billing information, and claim data is paramount to building trust between the provider and the consumer.
 Only select third-party billing companies are HITRUST CSF certified, protecting both the provider and patient against data breaches.
 By offering services with heightened security measures, third-party vendors gain trust from the patient, which in turn benefits the provider.

 3 Ways Third-Party Billing Services Increase Patient Collections

 Healthcare providers often use a combination of multiple systems that manage patients’ records, billing information, insurance details, and claim history.
 Overworked employees searching these systems for sensitive data may generate conflicting or inaccurate information.
 As a result, patients may become unclear on their financial responsibility and reject unexplained medical bills.
 Third-party billing services have the time and resources to create streamlined systems that work for both the provider and the patient.